Plotinator/plottr_locales/lib/plottr_firebase/README.md

 This library provides a number of convenience scripts to help develop applications against Plottr's Firebase instance.

+## Specifying the Project
+Before running the emulators etc. you need to tell Firebase which project to use.
+You can do this with the command `firebase use plottr-ci`.

 ## Emulators
 The local emulators are provided by Google to enable development in sandbox environment.
 The command `yarn start-emulators` will launch a